 Don’t let the negative employees scorch your business or employees.

-- Creates ‘clicks’ between employees – keeps operational problems hidden
+- Creates ‘cliques’ between employees – keeps operational problems hidden.

 According to an article in Forbes Magazine, negativity in the workplace “affects everything from engagement to productivity, and even impacts employee retention”.

 Don’t let your bottom line determine the threshold of pain you’re willing to impose upon your other employees.
 No matter what someone brings to your organization in terms of profitability, if the behavior isn’t right, they are costing you money.